We are here to help you. We invite you to learn more about our Board of Directors, full- and part-time staff members.

 Jason S. Katz

-Jason Katz is VP of App and Digital Marketing at Houghton Mifflin Harcourt, a leader in education and kids media.
-As a creative executive, he brings with him 15+ years of marketing and technology experience in both Fortune 100 and startups.
+Jason Katz is Head of Marketing Technology at Shutterstock and Founder of Growth Marketing Advisors LLC.
+As a creative executive, he brings with him ~20 years of marketing and technology experience in both Fortune 100 and startups.
 As a member of the IMF Board of Directors, Jason carries on the tradition of his father, Michael S. Katz, longtime IMF Director, highly accomplished and widely respected myeloma patient advocate, and beloved member of the IMF family.

-Mr. Klein is a Principal Member of the law firm Ward & Klein, Chartered.
+Mr. Klein is a Principal of the law firm Ward & Klein, Chartered.
 He received his J.D. from Georgetown University College of Law in 1970 and is a member of the Maryland State Bar Association, the District of Columbia Bar Association, and the Montgomery County Bar Association.
 He has served and continues to serve on the board of organizations such as Eagle Bank, Chairman of the Eagle Bank Healthcare Advisory Board, President of the Shady Grove Adventist Hospital Foundation, Shady Grove Adventist Hospital Governance Board, and other organizations in both the business and non-profit sectors.

 Andy Kuzneski, III